India won the under-19 quadrangular series with a massive 201-run win over South Africa in the final at the ACA-VDCA stadium here on Saturday.

 An interesting tussle was expected after the two teams entered the final with a win against each other in the double-leg round-robin phase, but South Africa capitulated to the Indian spinners and was shot out for 66 in 28.1 overs.

-Off-spinner Aamir Gani claimed three wickets, and leg-spinner Sarfaraz Khan — who had played a superb cameo in the morning — picked up two, both in the same over, while left-arm spinner Kuldeep Yadav also got two, and off-spinner Deepak Hooda one.
+Off-spinner Aamir Gani claimed three wickets, and off spinner Sarfaraz Khan — who had played a superb cameo in the morning — picked up two, both in the same over, while left-arm spinner Kuldeep Yadav also got two, and right arm medium pace bowler Deepak Hooda one.

 Chasing India’s 267 for six, South Africa’s collapse began with Clyde Fortuin’s run out in the seventh over.
 In the very next, Sarfaraz trapped Aidan Markham and Lloyd Brown in front, with the ball keeping low both times.